cedx/yii2-akismet/doc/advanced/testing.md

 $comment = new Comment($author, "A user comment");

 $isSpam = $client->checkComment($comment);
-echo "It should be 'true': $isSpam";
+print "It should be 'true': $isSpam";
 ```

 ## Simulate a negative (not spam) result